Some US clinics stop doing abortions as ruling takes hold

 The issue is certain to intensify the fall election season.
 Both sides intend to use the issue to energize supporters and get them to vote.

-Some states, such as Louisiana, Arkansas and Oklahoma, had “trigger law” bans on the books that went into effect as soon as Roe fell.
+Some states, including Louisiana, Arkansas and Missouri, had “trigger law” bans on the books that went into effect as soon as Roe fell.

 In Alabama, the state’s three abortion clinics stopped performing the procedure for fear providers would now be prosecuted under a law dating to 1951.